· Immigration Targets and Policy Adjustments:

 targeting specific groups like skilled workers, business immigrants, or

-- Permanent Residency Application: Once nominated by a province or territory, candidates must
+students. - Permanent Residency Application: Once nominated by a province or territory, candidates must

 then apply for permanent residency through Immigration, Refugees and